viewyonder/zero2zed/README.md

 7. [Completions](#completions)
 8. [Assistant](#assistant)

-*What's not included in the happy path, because it's not for n00bs*
+*What's not included in the happy path, because they're not for n00bs like me*

 - Key bindings (if you're into this stuff, you're not a n00b).
-- Themes.
 - Debugger - there isn't one built-in at the moment, it's on the [Roadmap](#zed-roadmap)
 - Github - Github help isn't built-in, you need to use the CLI.
 See [CLI](#cli).
+- Themes are simple to use, but let's not talk about customizing/creating.

 ### 1 CLI